bishtajay13/EDA_-Sales_Analysis/README.md

 ## Methodology:
 1. Data Cleaning and Processing: Utilized Pandas for comprehensive data cleaning and preprocessing like droping NaN vlaues, changing tye datatype of columns
 2. Data Exploration: Employed Matplotlib for creating insightful graphs and plots.
 In this section we also explore 5 high level business questions related to our data:

-* What was the best month for sales?
+ -* What was the best month for sales?
 How much was earned that month?
-* Which city sold the most product?
+ -* Which city sold the most product?
-* What time should we display advertisemens to maximize the likelihood of customer’s buying product?
+ -* What time should we display advertisemens to maximize the likelihood of customer’s buying product?
-* Which products are most often sold together?
+ -* What products are most often sold together?
-* Which products sold the most?
-Why do you think they sold the most?
+ -* What product/products sold the most?
+Why do you think it/they sold the most?